khovansky-al/stream-display/README.md

 # stream-display

-A tiny Typescript wrapper around Screen Capture API that sends screen video feed as `ImageData` to your desired callback.
+A tiny Typescript wrapper around Screen Capture API `getDisplayMedia` that sends screen video feed as `ImageData` to your desired callback.

 ## Installation